natasha-jeppu/Trace2Model/README.md

 For synthesis, a new trace file `<input_filename>_events.txt` is created with transition predicates.

 Use the `-h` option to see module arguments.
-You can use `run.py` to run a few benchmarks already present in the tool.
+You can use `run.py` to run a benchmarks already present in the tool.
+See `benchmarks` folder.

 ## Setup Instructions